Miltonr87/GlobeCoin/README.md

 ### About

 Made with **React** as SPA and inspired by features from financial investment companies like [Biscoint](https://biscoint.io/buy/btc/brl?amount=1000&isQuote=true) .
-The project uses **Compound Components** pattern.
+The project uses Redux for Login System.
 The Web App consumes monetary data provided by **[Fixer API](https://fixer.io)** with **Axios** and converts the currencies to Bitcoin or any other currency chosen by he user.
 To build it I used the most modern tool in React documentation called **Hooks API** and the whole project was written using the technique of **Styled Components** for CSS.
 In addition, a **ChatBot** has been programmed in real time to interact with user who may have questions about the company.

 ### Getting Started